kieran760/kieran760/README.md

 ## Hey there 👋

-I'm Kieran — a technical content writer with a deep understanding of blockchain, and experience creating blog posts, user guides,  and documentation that illuminates the often murky world of Web3.
+I'm Kieran — a technical content writer with a deep understanding of blockchain, and experience creating blog posts, user guides,  and docs that illuminate the often murky world of Web3.

 ### Articles 📰